zcash/zips/drafts/bitcartel-payment-disclosure/draft.rst

 - outputindex is within range [0..1]
 - paymentaddress is a valid shielded address for the network we are on
 - value is within range [0..MAX_MONEY]
-- message is within constraints (TODO: currently there are no constrainst defined, such as number of characters, allowed characters)
+- message is within constraints (TODO: currently there are no constraints defined, such as number of characters, allowed characters)
 - signature is valid for all of the above fields
 - commitment derived from the deciphered note matches the commitment in the blockchain